cosmos72/schemesh/doc/lineedit/key.md

 ##### (lineedit-key-left)
-`(lineedit-key-left lctx)` moves cursor left by 1, jumping to the end of previous line if cursor is already at the beginning of current line
+`(lineedit-key-left lctx)` moves cursor left by 1, jumping to the end of previous line if cursor is already at the beginning of current line.

 ##### (lineedit-key-right)
-`(lineedit-key-right lctx)` moves cursor right by 1, jumping to the beginning of next line if cursor is already at the end of current line
+`(lineedit-key-right lctx)` moves cursor right by 1, jumping to the beginning of next line if cursor is already at the end of current line.

 ##### (lineedit-key-up)
-`(lineedit-key-up lctx)` moves cursor up by 1, or to previous history entry if cursor is already on the first line
+`(lineedit-key-up lctx)` moves cursor up by 1, or to previous history entry if cursor is already on the first line.

 ##### (lineedit-key-down)
-`(lineedit-key-down lctx)` moves cursor down by 1, or to next history entry if cursor is already on the last line
+`(lineedit-key-down lctx)` moves cursor down by 1, or to next history entry if cursor is already on the last line.

 ##### (lineedit-key-word-left)
-`(lineedit-key-word-left lctx)` moves cursor to the beginning of current word
+`(lineedit-key-word-left lctx)` moves cursor to the beginning of current word.

 ##### (lineedit-key-word-right)
-`(lineedit-key-word-right lctx)` moves cursor to end of current word
+`(lineedit-key-word-right lctx)` moves cursor to end of current word.

 ##### (lineedit-key-bof)
-`(lineedit-key-bof lctx)` moves cursor to the beginning of *first* line
+`(lineedit-key-bof lctx)` moves cursor to the beginning of *first* line.

 ##### (lineedit-key-bol)
-`(lineedit-key-bol lctx)` moves cursor to the beginning of current line
+`(lineedit-key-bol lctx)` moves cursor to the beginning of current line.

 ##### (lineedit-key-eol)
-`(lineedit-key-eol lctx)` moves cursor to the end of current line
+`(lineedit-key-eol lctx)` moves cursor to the end of current line.

 ##### (lineedit-key-eof)
-`(lineedit-key-eof lctx)` moves cursor to the end of *last* line
+`(lineedit-key-eof lctx)` moves cursor to the end of *last* line.

 ##### (lineedit-key-clear)
-`(lineedit-key-clear lctx)` deletes all lines
+`(lineedit-key-clear lctx)` deletes all lines.

 ##### (lineedit-key-ctrl-d)
 `(lineedit-key-ctrl-d lctx)` deletes one character to the right.
 Acts as end-of-file if lines are empty.